ybchen97/cs1101s-teaching-materials/week5/week5studio.md

 ### Equality vs Identity

-- Booleans: straightforward
+- **Booleans**: straightforward
-- Strings: straightforward
+- **Strings**: straightforward
-- Numbers: straightforward for small integers, but not the case for non-intergers and large numbers
+- **Numbers**: straightforward for small integers, but not the case for non-intergers and large numbers
-- Functions: Two separately defined functions are always not identical, even if they have the exact same behaviour
+- **Functions**: Two separately defined functions are always not identical, even if they have the exact same behaviour
-- Lists: Two separately defined lists are always not identical, even if they have the same value and structure
+- **Lists**: Two separately defined lists are always not identical, even if they have the same value and structure

 ----